Prosecutor: Arbery's killers 'did everything' on assumptions

 Arbery’s killing on Feb .
 23, 2020, was largely ignored until the video leaked and deepened a national reckoning over racial injustice.

 Greg McMichael and his adult son, Travis McMichael, armed themselves and pursued Arbery in a pickup truck as he ran through their neighborhood just outside the port city of Brunswick.
-A neighbor, William "Roddie" Bryan, joined the chase and recorded graphic video of Travis McMichael shooting Arbery three times.
+A neighbor, William "Roddie" Bryan, joined the chase and recorded graphic video of Travis McMichael shooting Arbery with a shotgun.

+Travis McMichael's defense attorney, Robert Rubin, described Arbery to the jury as “an intruder” and a “scary mystery” to residents of a neighborhood already on edge from thefts and property crimes.
+Arbery had been recorded by security cameras four times inside a home under construction between October 2019 and February 2020 when he was killed.

+“No one knows him,” Rubin said in his opening statement.
+“He’s not jogging in the neighborhood No one’s ever seen him.
+The only time we see Ahmaud Arbery in the neighborhood is at night on these cameras.”

 The chase started on a Sunday afternoon when a neighbor who's not charged in the case called a nonemergency police number after seeing Arbery wandering inside a home under construction, where security cameras had recorded him before.